ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/metrics.md

 </pre>

-### Collecting Route Metrics
+### Collecting Metrics

-Now you are ready to start annotating your controllers.
+Now you are ready to start annotating your controllers or any other methods.

-You have three choices in the collection of route metrics:
+You have several choices in the collection of metrics:

 - *Do nothing*
+- *Counted*
+A counter increments (and optionally decrements) when a method is executed.
 - *Metered*
 A meter measures the rate of events over time (e.g., “requests per second”).
 In addition to the mean rate, meters also track 1-, 5-, and 15-minute moving averages.
 - *Timed*
 A timer measures both the rate that a particular piece of code is called and the distribution of its duration.

-1. Start by sprinkling `@Metered` or `@Timed` on some of your controller methods.
+1. Start by sprinkling `@Counted`, `@Metered`, or `@Timed` on some of your controller methods.
 2. Start up VisualVM (and install the MBeans plugin) or JConsole.
 3. Browse your app and refresh the collected metrics.